Swiss reject biodiversity and pension reform proposals

 Occupational pensions reform: a complex vote on September 22

-Opponents, led by unions and left-wing parties, said that people working part time and women would again be penalised.
+But opponents, led by unions and left-wing parties, had argued that people working part time and women would again be penalised.
 The majority of the population would have ended up facing pension cuts – and this after having to contribute more during their working lives.

+Social Democrat politician Jessica Jacoud told Swiss public radio, RTS, that the vote was another example – after a vote to boost pension payments earlier this year – of the population’s wish to “strengthen” the pension system rather than “dismantle” it.
+At a time of worries about purchasing power, the opponents’ main slogan of “pay more to get less pension” was decisive, she said.

+The result was also another victory for the Swiss Trade Union Federation and its president Pierre-Yves Maillard.

 Subscribe to our special newsletter to get all the latest information you need on Swiss popular votes.